 From the repo root:This builds the gateway image locally as Pre-built images are published first to the GitHub Container Registry.
 GHCR is the primary registry for release automation, pinned deployments, and provenance checks.
 The same release publishes a Docker Hub mirror at Use

 openclaw:local.
 To use a pre-built image instead:openclaw/openclaw:ghcr.io/openclaw/openclaw or openclaw/openclaw and avoid unofficial mirrors, which don’t share OpenClaw’s release timing or retention policy.
-Official tags: main, latest, <version> (e.g. 2026.2.26), and beta tags such as 2026.2.26-beta.1 (betas never move latest/main).
-The default main/latest/<version> image bundles the codex and diagnostics-otel plugins.
-A -browser variant (e.g. latest-browser) also ships with Chromium baked in, useful for the sandboxed browser tool without a first-run Playwright install.Airgapped rerun
+Version-specific tags include releases such as 2026.2.26 and prereleases such as 2026.2.26-beta.1.
+Stable releases move latest and main; trailing-month Gateway releases move only extended-stable.
+Variants include slim, main-slim, extended-stable-slim, latest-browser, main-browser, and extended-stable-browser.
+The default images bundle the codex and diagnostics-otel plugins.
+A -browser variant also ships with Chromium baked in, useful for the sandboxed browser tool without a first-run Playwright install.2

 On offline hosts, transfer and load the image first: